Domestic Violence Attorneys in Bergen County, NJ

 Backed by more than six decades of collective experience, you can count on us for high-quality legal support.
 With easy electronic access to all aspects of your case, you’ll always know what’s going in your case.
 Rest assured, we will do everything in our power to resolve your case as quickly and amicably as possible.

-If you need professional and reliable legal representation, do not hesitate to contact Sherwood & Johnson, LLC!
+If you need professional and reliable legal representation, do not hesitate to contact Sherwood, Johnson & Poles!
 Request a free case evaluation -- evening appointments available.
 We serve clients in Bergen, Passaic, and Morris counties.